 Exploring the Power of Education and Community, both local and global

-Sarah Kelleher began by sharing the history of LYCS and its long-standing commitment to using education, and more specifically Global Citizenship Education, as a powerful tool for development of critical thinking and empowerment.
-She introduced the Emotional Scale – a visual model we use to understand human emotions and how they influence behaviour and decision-making.
+LYCS has a long-standing commitment to using education, and more specifically Global Citizenship Education, as a powerful tool for development of critical thinking skills and empowering learners to take action towards a more just world.

 This approach emphasises the importance of prevention work – supporting individuals to recognize and manage their emotions in healthy ways before social issues arise or worsen.